xily/xily/README.md

-# Mr.Intern - Your Internship Discovery Partner
+# Ms Intern - Your Internship Discovery Partner

 A comprehensive platform for students to discover internships, track applications, and connect with recruiters.
 Built with Next.js 15, TypeScript, Tailwind CSS, and MongoDB.